YannMoisan/blog/_posts/2018-03-02-wordcount.md

   }
 ```

-As a functional programmer, I really enjoy the way that we can create new combinator from existing
+As a functional programmer, I really enjoy the way that we can create new combinators from existing
 functions.
-But wait, some more powerful abstractions exists, like `Foldable` and `Traversable` (for
+But wait, some more powerful abstractions exist, like `Foldable` and `Traversable` (for
 counting words, because it's a stateful process) …

 ```scala